sudheerj/javascript-interview-questions/README.md

 ##### Answer: 3

-The super keyword is used to call methods of a super class.
+The super keyword is used to call methods of a superclass.
 Unlike other languages the super invocation doesn't need to be a first statement. i.e, The statements will be executed in the same order of code.

 </p>